 It’s unclear if the old mountain town cliché of “we came for the winters but stayed for the summers” originated in Aspen, but it definitely rings true for many locals here.
 Enthusiastic visitors can go from summer skiing to mountain biking in one day, and night owls can go from sushi to speakeasies with ease.
 Want to spend more than a day exploring all there is to offer in the upper Roaring Fork Valley?
 Don’t worry, the incredible hotels are still open, too.

 Stay at the Original Modern Mountain Hotel

-There's one place to sleep in Aspen that is totally worth the price: The Limelight Hotel.
+There’s one place to sleep in Aspen that is totally worth the price: The Limelight Hotel.
 The place is so laid back, it feels like it was designed by locals to make visitors feel at home.
 The rooms, outdoor pool and comfy lounge area are still Aspen-grade, but the vibe is much more welcoming than the slightly up-tight, luxury-brand hotels scattered around town.
-But don’t take our word for it, the Limelight has been so well received by guests that it has expanded to a second location in Ketchum, Idaho, and there's another Limelight scheduled to open in Snowmass later this year.
+But don’t take our word for it, the Limelight has been so well received by guests that it has expanded to a second location in Ketchum, Idaho, and there’s another Limelight Hotel now open in Snowmass.

 Start Early on Skis…

 On Memorial Day weekend (or a bit later if it’s a deep snow year), the switchback-dominated Independence Pass opens to vehicles.
 With a summit perched at 12,095-feet above sea level, it’s common to see people backcountry skiing every morning until early July.
 Want to join in the fun?
 Hire a guide from Aspen Expeditions and expect to start early to ski the classics like Mountain Boy and Independence Peak.
 For those who are especially fit and experienced, the 13,998-foot Grizzly Peak’s north couloir can hold snow until mid-July, but it’s definitely for advanced climbers and skiers only.